2023–24 División de Honor de Rugby: Playoffs

 The season climaxed with three extremely close games in the semifinals and final, with Valladolid prevailing over local rivals El Salvador to win their second consecutive title.

 Relegation playoff

 The relegation playoff was played over two legs by Barcelona, the team finishing 11th in División de Honor, and Ingenieros Industriales Las Rozas, the losing team from the División de Honor B promotion playoff final.
 Barcelona won the game 34-3, retaining their place in the División de Honor for the 2024–25 season.

 Copa del Rey

-The Copa del Rey returned to its 2021-22 format; the twelve teams were divided into four groups of three and their league results counted towards the qualification for the cup.
+The Copa del Rey returned to its 2021-22 format; the twelve teams were divided into four groups of three.
+The league matches between these teams also counted as cup matches, and the winner of each group qualified for the semifinals.